mahoney1/commercialpaper/tutorial3-create-ibp-ibmcloud-network-with-ansible.md

     node clientapp.js DigiBank  david
     ```

-4. Now using the provided `deltas.html` provided in the Github repo, render the results in `deltas.json` in your browser app - you'll provide a parameter to this file
+4. Now using the provided `deltas.html` provided in the Github repo, render the results in `deltas.json` in your browser app - you'll provide a parameter to this file:

+    ```
+    firefox deltas.html?myParam="MagnetoCorp:0001"
+    ```

     <img src="/img/tutorial3/html-deltas-report.png" title="Render Deltas History report" alt="Render Asset History report" />